 - Most online services and websites for singles center almost entirely on matchmaking.
 Tip: Look for websites that offer resources for improving yourself, your relationship skills, and your single lifestyle — like this one. 🙂

 - Online dating services vary considerably in their approach and algorithms for matching singles.
 Tip: Devote some time to precisely identifying the qualities, characteristics, and attributes you want and do not want “most” in a date/partner before you start researching online services.
 By doing this, you’ll be able to pick a service that fits your criteria rather than having to adapt to theirs.
-You’ll also be better equipped to recognize a good from profiles and when you meet them in-person.
+You’ll also be better equipped to recognize a good match from the profiles and when you meet them in person.

 - After a painful breakup, singles are often desperate and in a rush to find a new partner and reestablish or establish single friendships.
 Tip: Get over the pain and learn how to enjoy being alone first!
 Desperation is unattractive and can lead to poor decisions and unhealthy relationships.